 Society often considers end-of-life planning to be a taboo conversation topic, but death is an inevitable part of life that we all must eventually think about.

-Death and end-of-life plans are often considered taboo conversation topics in our society, but they are slowly becoming more acceptable.
-With more people making end-of-life arrangements as part of their estate plans, creative ways to be put to rest or to dispose of remains have become a trend.
+With more people making end-of-life arrangements as part of their estate plans, creative ways to be put to rest or to deal with remains have become a trend.

 - Become a brilliant firework display: A British company, Heavenly Stars Fireworks, takes remains and uses them in their fireworks for a final, brilliant memorial display.

 - Launch your remains into space: You can have Celestis or Elysium Space put your remains on a spacecraft and launch them to the moon or beyond.
 They also have tracking devices so your loved one can check in on your celestial journey.

 - Become a vinyl record: Andvinyly will press your ashes into a vinyl record.
 You can have it play your favorite tracks or include audio of your own (like you speaking or singing) so that your loved ones can have an auditory memorial of you.